-Roy Behnke, Helen Young, Hussein Suleiman, Sarah Robinson, and Ammar Idris published an article titled, “The seasonal imperative: Environmental drivers of livestock mobility in East Darfur, Sudan.”
+Roy Behnke, Helen Young, Hussein Sulieman, Sarah Robinson, and Ammar Idris published an article titled, “The seasonal imperative: Environmental drivers of livestock mobility in East Darfur, Sudan.”
 This paper uses remotely sensed livestock tracking data to document pastoral behavior in relation to some of the biophysical factors that are important for livestock survival and production in East Darfur.
 This research is critical to policy and legal changes in Sudan, as the country is officially recognizing the value of migratory livestock production in recent years.

 The findings from this research supports the following policy relevant conclusions: